OrbitCloud/graviton-oss/docs/index.md

 infrastructure.
 It provides a set of reusable components that can be combined to build complex infrastructure stacks.

+!!! warning
-> **DISCLAIMER**: The project is currently in alpha stage (v0.x.x), so it is still
-> under active development and may undergo significant changes.
-Users should be
-> prepared for potential breaking changes as the project evolves.
+    The project is currently in alpha stage (v0.x.x), so it is still under active development and may undergo significant changes.
+Users should be prepared for potential breaking changes as the project evolves.

->
-> This documentation is a work in progress and may not be complete.
+    This documentation is a work in progress and may not be complete.

->
-> We expect users to have a general understanding of cloud infrastructure concept
-> and be aware that resources created by Graviton will incur costs in your
+    We expect users to have a general understanding of cloud infrastructure concept and be aware that resources created by Graviton will incur costs in your Azure subscription.
-> Azure subscription.

 ## Crafted with :heart: by Orbit